clemensv/avrotize/README.md

 Conversion notes:

-- All XML Schema elements are mapped to Avro record types with fields, whereby both elements and attributes become fields in the record.
+- All XML Schema constructs are mapped to Avro record types with fields, whereby **both**, elements and attributes, become fields in the record.
+XML is therefore flattened into fields and this aspect of the structure is not preserved.
 - Avro does not support `xsd:any` as Avro does not support arbitrary typing and must always use a named type.
 The tool will map `xsd:any` to a field `any` typed as a union that allows scalar values or two levels of array and/or map nesting.
-- Simple type declarations that define enums are mapped to `enum` types in Avro.
+- `simpleType` declarations that define enums are mapped to `enum` types in Avro.
   All other facets are ignored and simple types are mapped to the corresponding Avro type.
-- Complex type declarations that have simple content where a base type is augmented with attributes is mapped to a record type in Avro.
+- `complexType` declarations that have simple content where a base type is augmented with attributes is mapped to a record type in Avro.
 Any other facets defined on the complex type are ignored.
 - If the schema defines a single root element, the tool will emit a single Avro